tianbingsz/SVRG/README.md

   (UT, Austin), Jian Peng (UIUC), Liang Zhao (Baidu Research, CA), Andrew Zhang (Stanford University)

-### Major Contributions:
+### Contributions:
-* We introduce the stochastic variance reduced gradient descent (SVRG) to model-free policy gradient to improve the sample-efficiency.
-* The SVRG estimation is incorporated into a trust-region Newton conjugate gradient framework for the policy optimization.
+The variance of the policy gradient estimates obtained from the simulation is often excessive, leading to poor sample efficiency.
+In this paper, we apply the stochastic variance reduced gradient descent (SVRG) to model-free policy gradient to improve the sample-efficiency.
+The SVRG estimation is incorporated into a trust-region Newton conjugate gradient framework for the policy optimization.
-* SVRG is developped based on the rllab (https://github.com/rll/rllab)

 ## Dependencies
 * Rllab (https://github.com/rll/rllab)